 Rates by credit score

 Several factors could impact the cost of car insurance.
 Many vehicle owners are surprised that credit score is one of them.
-Unless you reside in the state of California, Massachusetts or Hawaii, insurance companies may run a credit check to determine your premiums.
+Unless you reside in the state of California, Massachusetts or Hawaii, insurance companies can use credit in order to determine your premiums.
 Generally speaking, a higher credit score means a lower annual premium.
-Here is how your FICO can affect your rates with these carriers:
+Here is how your credit score can affect your rates with these carriers:

 |Car insurance company||Poor||Average||Good||Excellent|